lin-stephanie/astro-antfustyle-theme/src/content/blog/adding-new-posts.md

 Additionally, the title (set by the `title` property in the YAML frontmatter) is automatically rendered as an h1.
 You don’t need to include the title again in the post, and it’s recommended to start with h2 headings.

-> [!important]
+> [!important]- TOC Excludes `title` Property Defined in Frontmatter
 >
-> Note that even if you configure `FEATURES.toc[1].minHeadingLevel` in `src/config.ts` to include `1`, the title set by the `title` property won't be included in the auto-generated TOC --- it only includes h1 headings written in the Markdown/MDX content.
+> Note that even if you configure `FEATURES.toc[1].minHeadingLevel` in `src/config.ts` to include `1`, the title set by the `title` property in frontmatter won't be included in the auto-generated TOC --- it only includes h1 headings written in the Markdown/MDX content.

 ## Wrapping Up

 Here’s how to create a new post in the theme.
 Once completed, you can preview your post in real-time at `/blog/if-stored-in-subdirectory/your-post-name` in your browser.

 Happy writing, and may your content reach a wide and engaged audience! 🌎